Modder4869/LazyStuff/LazyMadeThemes/readme.md

 ```

 means  that original hue value will be mutiplied by 1 and get 0 added to it
-so if it is 50 then final result is for hue in hsla will be 100
+so if it is 50 then final result is for hue in hsla will be 100 , which is kinda wrong but whatever

 # Some examples (ignore the names)
 #BlueAndWhite